 Kayembe was part of the Hangar workshop in the 1950s.

-His work focuses on the narration of human activity, captured in richly detailed compositions.
+His work places a central emphasis on the narration of human activity, woven into compositions of remarkable richness.

-In the small formats presented here, lush vegetation, birds, and snakes with unrealistic proportions seem to be affixed to the canvas, defying all logic of perspective.
-Fish with bulging eyes fly over the water, as if magnetically attracted to the fisherman's boat.
+In the smaller formats presented here, lush vegetation, birds, and snakes with exaggerated proportions appear almost superimposed on the canvas, disregarding any conventional logic of perspective.
+Fish with bulging eyes hover above the water, seemingly magnetically drawn toward the fisherman’s boat.

-Kayembe's larger formats, on the other hand, are characterised by their narrative dimension.
-The composition is structurally divided into layers: at the bottom, the ground covered with tall grass shelters men and game animals in a subtle game of hide-and-seek; at the top, a sky teeming with geometric patterns evokes traditional fabrics.
+Kayembe’s larger formats, by contrast, are distinguished by their explicitly narrative dimension.
+The composition is organized in registers: at the bottom, the ground, carpeted with tall grasses, shelters men and game in a subtle game of hide-and-seek; above, a sky teeming with geometric motifs evokes traditional textiles.

-These scenes depict a transmission: that of the elders to the younger generation, teaching them hunting techniques, ceremonial rituals, the art of hunting, how to use spears and machetes, and strategies for camouflaging themselves among tall grasses and foliage.
+These scenes convey a sense of transmission: from elders to the young, teaching hunting techniques, ceremonial rituals, the art of driving game, handling spears and machetes, and strategies for camouflage among the tall grasses and foliage.